What to Order at Chipotle: 7 Tips for Finding the Healthiest Options

 Next, add some healthy protein to your order.
 Black beans and pinto beans both contain 130 calories and 8 grams of protein in an average scoop, so choose whichever bean you like best.

 For the main protein event, opt for chicken or sofritas (shredded tofu braised in spices).
-“Both are lower in saturated fat than red meat,” says Sofia Norton, RD at Kiss My Keto.
-Sofritas clock in at 150 calories, 8 grams of protein, and 1.5 grams of saturated fat per serving.
+“Both are lower in saturated fat than red meat,” says Sofia Norton, registered dietitian at Kiss My Keto.
+Sofritas clock in at 150 calories, 8 grams of plant-based protein, and 1.5 grams of saturated fat per serving.
 The chicken option has 180 calories and 3 grams of saturated fat, but a whopping 32 grams of protein per serving.

 3. Go Heavy on the Veggies